 A safari at Imbali will reveal new scents, curious sounds, and the beauty of an extraordinary African landscape to delight your senses.

-Accompanied by your private guide, on-board the powerful open 4×4 Land Cruiser vehicle, you will have a once in a lifetime opportunity to explore the one hundred square kilometre private concession area within the Kruger National Park.
-Experience the inimitable thrills of off-roading inside the National Park in pursuit of the legendary “Big Seven” species that call our concession home.
-You will be able to join the twice-daily safari, morning and afternoon/evening.
+Accompanied by your private guide, on board the powerful open 4×4 Land Cruiser vehicle, you will have a once-in-a-lifetime opportunity to explore the one hundred square kilometre private concession area within the Kruger National Park.
+Experience the inimitable thrills of a safari inside the National Park in pursuit of the legendary “Big Seven” species that call our concession home.
+You will be able to join the twice-daily safari, the morning and afternoon/evening.
 If you would like the unrivalled experience of discovering the magnificent Kruger National Park on foot, or would like to spend time focusing on the smaller things out in the bush, our guiding team will be on hand to ensure that we provide you with an unforgettable wildlife experience.

 Venture out of the concession and explore the endless wonders and expanse of the Kruger National Park at your own leisure from the comfort of your personal vehicle or rental car.
 Stop off at one of the many picnic sites for an Ice Cream or an ice-cold Drink during summertime.